jaekwon/ephesus/README.md

 Today is August 17th, 2024, exactly 1260 and 1260 days since September 23rd,
 2017 encoded in Revelation 12:1.

-Next, Revelation 13:1 introduces the first beast ("the Beast") and second beast ("false prophet", or anti-Christ) of Revelation.
+Next, Revelation 13:1 introduces the first beast ("the Beast") and Second Beast ("false prophet", or anti-Christ) of Revelation.

 ## The First Beast